xxiMiaxx/Fingerphoto-Dataset/README.md

 So during this experiment we collected 2340 fingerphoto images.
-Collected Fingerphoto dataset:

-below is a table detailing each batch.
+Below we display tables detailing each batch.

 ## FingerPhoto Dataset (Amazon mTurk)-first batch :